 In your nurse practitioner resume, include the area of specialty, practice type, and patient population details from the job description posted by the employer.

 Make your nurse practitioner resume clear, well-organized, and skimmable by using bullets, headings, and formatting to create a visual hierarchy of topics.
-It is important to the hiring manager that they are able to find key details about your work history easily, so don't place irrelevant information at the top.
+Healthcare employers must be able to find key details about your work history easily, so don't place irrelevant information at the top.

-When it comes to landing that perfect nurse practitioner gig, there are plenty of helpful resources available online for aspiring professionals.
-For example, try Googling “nurse practitioner resume sample” and see what kind of results you get.
+When it comes to landing a nurse practitioner job, there are plenty of helpful resources available online for aspiring professionals.
+Look for nurse practitioner resume samples on the Internet.
 Compare several examples and assess them for their professionalism, comprehensiveness, and writing style.
 Take note of what works and doesn’t work in each example, then use your professional instincts to make your own resume better!
 Also, check out the NAPNAP Career Guide in addition to specialty-specific practice areas in clinical care.